catseye/SixtyPical/eg/rudiments/README.md

 so that system entry points such as `chrout` are defined.

+There's a `loadngo.sh` script in this directory that does this.

+    ./loadngo.sh c64 vector-table.60p

 `chrout` is a routine with outputs the value of the accumulator as an ASCII character, disturbing none of the other registers, simply for the purposes of producing some observable output.